Sharp Mary Birch Hospital for Women & Newborns

-Sharp Mary Birch Hospital for Women & Newborns, part of Sharp HealthCare, is a 206-bed, not for profit hospital.
-Located in San Diego, California, Sharp Mary Birch Hospital delivers more babies than any other hospital in California.
+Sharp Mary Birch Hospital for Women & Newborns is a two-hundred-and-six bed, not-for-profit hospital in San Diego, California.
+It is run by Sharp HealthCare.

 History

-In 1992, Sharp Mary Birch opened as the largest and most extensive freestanding center for women's health in Southern California.
+In 1992, Sharp Mary Birch opened as the largest and most extensive free-standing center for women's health in Southern California.

 In December 2018, the world's smallest surviving baby was born at Sharp Mary Birch Hospital for Women & Newborns.
 Born at only 8.6 ounces (245 grams), "Saybie" weighed only as much as a large apple.
 After a nearly five-month-long stay in the Neonatal Intensive Care Unit, she was discharged home as a healthy 5-pound infant.

 Hospital features

 Sharp Mary Birch caters to the needs of women, expectant mothers and babies.
-It has one of the largest Level III NICU in Southern California.
-More babies are delivered at Sharp Mary Birch every year than anywhere else in California.
-Each year, the hospital delivers approximately 9,000 babies.
-It has 206 beds, including 84 NICU beds.

-Sharp Mary Birch offers labor and delivery suites for new moms, as well as a shop selling breast-feeding accessories and more information and items for women and mothers.

-Awards

-In 2013, Sharp Mary Birch earned a designation as a Center of Excellence in Minimally Invasive Gynecologic Surgery by the American Academy of Gynecologic Laparoscopists.
+The hospitaI delivers approximately 9,000 babies annually.
+It has two hundred and six beds, including eighty-four NICU beds.